sairum/mwanova/README.md

 * 2 - Compute asymmetrical designs (not unbalanced data-sets!).
 Several experiments demand crossed factors and a single external control, not crossed or nested in the other factors.
 I must understand this first, because I only know how to compute this for a one-way ANOVA (but it is extensible to more factors).

 * 3 - Compute BACI (Before-After, Control versus Impact) designs...
 Very useful when dealing with impact assessment data.
 Guess this is not easy...

+## License
+Copyright (C) 2001  Antonio Santos (amsantos@fc.up.pt)

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307 USA